giobart/whos_that_pokemon/README.md

 ## Requirements

-If you don't use the automatic generated virtual environment or if you're running the code inside the submodules you need to install the requirements manually running:
+If you do not wish to use the automatic generated virtual environment or if you are running the code inside the submodules, you need to install the requirements manually, running:

 ```
 pip install -r requirements.txt